itobey/fddb-exporter/docs/details/mcp-server.md

   `FDDB-EXPORTER_MCP_WRITE-TOOLS-ENABLED`.
 Without it they are not registered, so an assistant cannot see them, let alone call them.

+Whether these two flags are on is included in the anonymous usage ping — as two booleans, never any of the data you ask the assistant about.
+See [Privacy and telemetry](/details/telemetry.md).

 ## Enabling it

 Set the following environment variable (or the equivalent property `fddb-exporter.mcp.enabled`):